SteveParadox/SImple-real-estate-api/README.md

 # Overview

-# The official API of sunnah.com for retrieving information about hadith collections.
+A simple API of real estate management business .